 PEI Public Education School Levels

-Starting in the school year 2010/2011, Colonel Gray High School and Charlottetown Rural High School offer the International Baccalaureate (IB) Diploma Program.
+Since 2010, Colonel Gray High School and Charlottetown Rural High School offer the International Baccalaureate (IB) Diploma Program.
 This program provides an internationally accepted curriculum recognized by many universities worldwide.

 If your child is doing well in school, above average, consider enrolling him or her into the IB program, as it may provide for more and better education and career opportunities in the future.

 - Kindergarten (mandatory pre-school education; children who are at least 5 years of age, or will turn 5 by December 31st of the school year can be enrolled)

 - Intermediate school (also called 'junior high school', grades 7 - 9)

 Public education is free for all permanent residents in PEI, from kindergarten to grade 12.
 Colleges and universities do receive some public funds, but they are not free.